katejarne/RNNs_for_DM_and_time_representation/README.md

 To train a set of networks, execute the script [`train_loop_main.py`](train_loop_main.py).
 Specify how many networks you would like to train for the chosen task (vector) and the number of recurrent units (N_rec).
 This script invokes the function [`recurrent_main_to_train_loop.py`](recurrent_main_to_train_loop.py), where you can set various training parameters.
 By selecting the corresponding task label, the standard parameters for that task will be loaded.
 This function calls one of the dataset generators located in the ["data_set_generators"](data_set_generators) directory.
 The script will create directories (one for each network), containing the iterations of the network's 20 training epochs and a file named `100_final.hdf5`, which represents the final trained network.
 These directories are saved in the "weights" directory.
-Please create a "weights" directory in project folder.
+Please create a "weights" directory in the project folder.

 2. **Visualising Network Responses:**
    The repository includes results from the trained networks for each studied task.
 You can visualise the response of any network to stimuli by opening its corresponding dataset generator using the function [`load_RNNs_models_to_plot.py`](load_RNNs_models_to_plot.py).
 The results will be saved in the "plots" directory.